julianodec/cc_ad/README.md

 * Jersey 2.32.2 for RESTful web services
 * Spring 3.2.3 for CDI, persistence repository, and transactional support
 * Moxy for JSON and XML marshaling
+* ReactJS for the user interface
 * Junit 4 for unit testing
 * MongoDB (embedded) for persistence
 * Jetty (embedded) as the application server
+* Maven 3 for the build process

 This application should fulfill every requirement posted, including the optional requirements around scalability, and allowing and listing multiple campaigns per partner.